L_LTFIL_API L_INT L_TransformFile(pszFileSrc, pszFileDst, uTransform, pfnCallback, pUserData, pLoadOptions)

 To use this feature, assign a value to a variable or create a structure that contains as many fields as you need.
 Then, in this parameter, pass the address of the variable or structure, casting it to L_VOID *.
 The callback function, which receives the address in its own pUserData parameter, can cast it to a pointer of the appropriate data type to access your variable or structure.
 If the additional parameters are not needed, you can pass NULL in this parameter.

 Pointer to optional extended load options.
-Pass NULL to use the default load options.
-This is useful only for transforming JPEG TIFF files.
-The load options will specify the page to transform.
+Pass NULL to use the default load options (first page).
+This is useful only for transforming TIFF files.
+The load options will specify which page should be transformed.

 |SUCCESS||The function was successful.|